Updated April 2021

 Amish began to arrive in Halifax County in southern Virginia in 2005 from the Dover, Delaware settlement (a community facing land pressure which has seen significant out-migration).

-Of the Southern states, Virginia has seen a decent amount of recent settlement, with three new communities in the past seven years, doubling its Amish community total from three to six.
+Of the Southern states, Virginia has seen a good amount of recent settlement, with four new communities in the past two years, raising its total all the way to 10.

 What other Southern Amish settlements could be added to this list?

 Image credits: map of the South- etc.usf.edu; Mississippi- Erin Tracy Photography; Arkansas- Don Burke